The Real Housewives of New Jersey season 5

 The fifth season of The Real Housewives of New Jersey, an American reality television series, was broadcast on Bravo.
 It aired from June 2, 2013, until October 20, 2013, and was primarily filmed in Franklin Lakes, New Jersey.
 Its executive producers are Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, Jim Fraenkel, Omid Kahangi, Caroline Self, Tess Gamboa Meyers and Andy Cohen.

 The Real Housewives of New Jersey focuses on the lives of Teresa Giudice, Jacqueline Laurita, Caroline Manzo, Melissa Gorga and Kathy Wakile.
 It consisted of twenty-two episodes.

+This season marked the final appearance of Caroline Manzo and the final regular appearance of Kathy Wakile.
+It also marked the first departure of Jacqueline Laurita.
+She eventually returned for the show’s 7th season.

 Production and crew

 The Real Housewives of New Jersey was officially renewed for a fifth season on April 2, 2013.

 The season premiere "Garden State of Emergency" was aired on June 2, 2013, while the twentieth episode "Salon, Farewell" served as the season finale, and was aired on September 29, 2013.
 It was followed by a two-part reunion that aired on October 6, and October 13, 2013.
 A two-part episode "The Real Housewives Tell All" marked the conclusion of the season and was broadcast on October 14, and October 20, 2013.

 Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, Jim Fraenkel, Omid Kahangi, Caroline Self, Tess Gamboa Meyers and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Sirens Media.